 Do you expect every visitor on an article to read your whole content?
-Well, they don’t.
+Don’t!
 To your surprise, readers on the Internet are not readers anymore; they’ve become scanners.

 I might just have made many writers cringe.
 But the truth has been revealed by heat map studies and all they have to tell us is people read web pages in an F pattern.
 While grammar, syntax, and representation still remain the same, you ought to consider representing content in the style people like to read it in.

 The F-shaped pattern says that readers primarily focus on the headline, sub-headings, and only the first sentence of each paragraph.
 This gives you an idea about where to put the key information.